Border separations illustrate why the U.S. abandoned orphanages

 When a parent is convicted of a crime, there is time for a child to adjust to the separation, Kaplow said.

-Plus, the children of U.S. citizens convicted of crimes are not put into institutions.
-Institutions for young children were eliminated in the U.S. long ago, Fox said.
-If a child is abused or neglected and if child protective services gets involved, the child is placed into a foster home.
+Plus, the children of U.S. citizens convicted of crimes are not put into institutions, which were eliminated for young children in the U.S. long ago, Fox said.
+If a child is abused or neglected and if child protective services gets involved, the child is placed in a foster home.

 Breaking News Emails

-"Whatever your criticisms are of the foster care system in this country, it is not anything like the situation into which the children currently are being placed," said Fox.
+"Whatever your criticisms are of the foster care system in this country, it is not anything like the situation into which the children currently are being placed," Fox said.

 The children have already been through a dangerous journey to the border, and many, if not most, of the families are fleeing violence, crime and other dangerous conditions in their home countries.

-“In many cases this is worse than what they experienced in their home country,” Kaplow said.
+Kaplow said that in many cases, the detentions centers are "worse than what they experienced in their home country."

-“It’s so obvious,” Tottenham added.
-“I can’t believe this is a policy that the United States believes is OK.”

 The research is clear, Fox said.
 Traumatizing and institutionalizing children is harmful.